sonic-net/SONiC/doc/copp/Copp_Manager_Redesign_test_plan.md

 ### Test cases #4 - Remove a trap by disabling feature table
+#### Since different vendor's ASIC might have some different invisible default traps will cause traffic to be trapped,
+#### we also need to remove them.
-#### Pre-condition: Remove ip2me because bgp traffic can fall back to ip2me trap then interfere following traffic tests
+#### For example: Remove ip2me because bgp traffic can fall back to ip2me trap then interfere following traffic tests
 Take bgp trap as an example:
 1. Set always_enabled of bgp to false (refer to test #2)
 2. Enable bgp in feature table: config feature state bgp enabled